Jesmv/martian-robots/README.md

 # Martian Robots

 This is a solution for GuideSmith position.
 Exercise is done by Jessica Manso.
-It is written in C# using **.Net core** and simulate the movementof a Martian Robot.
+It is written in C# using **.Net core** and simulate the movement of a Martian Robot.

 ## Prerequisites

 * .Net Core SDK 3.1
-* C# extension for Visual Studio Code
 * Docker

-## Run the exercise
+## Restore the solution
-To build and run the program, first restore the project

 ```
-cd Robots
 dotnet restore
 ```

-Execute the run command:
+## Run the exercise
+To build and run the program, go to the Robots folder and run the project:

 ```
+cd Robots
-dotnet run --project Robots INPUT_FILE
+dotnet run INPUT_FILE
 ```

 ## Run with docker